 Immediately, the messenger was sent to call the driver.
 At the back of the pick-up were two CID officers who would be his escorts to the Commissioner’s Office.
 These were people he had shared a drink with, but on this day, they looked at him as though he was a stranger.
 It was funny how the system could turn on one of their own.

 In all of this, he wondered where Chikondi was.
-But now, his mind was what would happen at the Commissioner’s office.
+But now, his mind was on what would happen at the Commissioner’s office.

 The building itself was one wished to work at.
 It was in the middle of Zomba city, close to the District Commissioner’s office.
 It was closer to the mighty Chancellor College and the many shops.
-He had always marvelled at the offices here.
+He had always marveled at the offices here.
 But, he was still content with his job at the Police College.

 He stood there in attention, but again, he was asked to take a seat.
 This time, it did not catch him off-guard, he silently took it and waited for the man to talk.
-Just like the OC, the commissioner started with inquiring about the funeral proceedings and his travel.
+Just like the OC, the commissioner started by inquiring about the funeral proceedings and his travel.
 All this with a smile, once he got his answers, his face changed to stone immediately.